skip to content

 This pathway provides students with the opportunity to study the major themes and debates of Political and Economic Sociology at an advanced level.
 This pathway aims to integrate the consideration of political and economic debates with the study of substantive topics, as well as give a thorough grounding in research methods.
 There are four elements to the pathway:

-1. A core course of six 2-hour sessions in Michaelmas and 2 sessions in Lent, (Michaelmas and Lent of the first year for part-time students), covering some of the major theoretical contributions to the study of the Political and Economic Sociology and some key substantive topics.
-The substantive topics vary from year to year depending on staff availability.
-Other substantive modules may also have an economic sociology component, and these would complement the core modules well.
+1. A core course of eight 2-3-hour sessions in the first term (Michaelmas) and two one-hour sessions in the second (Lent), (Michaelmas and Lent of the first year for part-time students), covering some of the major theoretical contributions to the study of Political and Economic Sociology and some key substantive topics.
+Both core and optional topics vary from year to year, depending on staff availability.

-2. Research Methods: all students will receive training in research methods and will take a course on research methods which includes sessions on philosophical issues in the social sciences; research design; data collection and analysis in relation to quantitative and qualitative methods; reflection on research ethics and practice; library and computer skills.
-Students will also have the opportunity to take courses and attend lectures on many other aspects of the research method and design and will select these courses in discussion with their supervisor.
+2. Students will receive training in research methods, including sessions on research design, data collection and analysis in relation to quantitative and qualitative methods, developing ethically orientated research, turning a literature review into research questions and Talking History.
+Students will also have the opportunity to take courses and attend lectures on many other aspects of research methods and design.
+They will then select these courses in discussion with their Supervisor.

 4. Dissertation: all students will write a dissertation on a topic of their choice that allows for theoretically informed empirical analysis of some aspect of political and economic sociology.
-The choice of dissertation topic is made in consultation with your supervisor, who can advise you on the suitability and feasibility of your proposed research and on research design.
-A dissertation workshop provides the opportunity to present aspects of your dissertation work and to receive constructive feedback from course teachers and fellow students.
+The choice of dissertation topic is made in consultation with the student's Supervisor, who can advise them on the suitability and feasibility of the proposed research and on research design.
+A dissertation workshop provides the opportunity to present aspects of the student's dissertation work and to receive constructive feedback from course teachers and fellow students.

 Learning Outcomes